BACK TO CONTENTS

 The enormous increase in required vehicle numbers in 1939 made this system untenable and the relation with year of introduction was lost afterwards.

-Around 1947 all motorcycles remaining on active duty were re-registered with a civilian type number and the previous census/WD numbers were removed and number plates re-introduced.
-This transfer from one system to another is recorded in so called "Key Cards" which show which MC/census number was linked to which post-war number.
+Around 1949 all motorcycles remaining on active duty were re-registered with a civilian type number and the previous census/WD numbers were removed and number plates re-introduced.
+This transfer from one system to another is recorded in so called "Key Cards" (now kept at the RLC museum in Deepcut, Surrey) which show which MC/census number was linked to which post-war number. (see also key cards page)

 Application and positions of registration numbers:

-The civilian number plates used on military MC's were the usual for the period, black background with white lettering, either hand painted or by use of a template and fixed to both front and rear mudguard (see below), three letters followed by three numbers, where the letters indicate (in different blocks) the county where the vehicle was registered.
+The civilian number plates used on military MC's were the usual for the period, black background with white lettering, either hand painted or by use of a template and fixed to both front and rear mudguard (see below), three letters followed by three numbers, where the letters indicate (in different blocks) the county where the vehicle was registered, mostly Essex for the army.

-No actual guideline has been discovered for the period of 1935 to 1939 until now.
+No guideline has been discovered for application of the census number for the period of 1935 to 1939.
 Based on period pictures, the census number was only applied on the near side of the petrol tank in a black rectangle with white lining (shown above).
-Box outer dimensions approx, height. .. inch., width .. inch. and line width 1/4".
+Box outer dimensions approximately; height 4 5/8", width 5 5/8" and line width 1/4".

 The letters/numbers on motorcycles were approximately half the size of those applied to WD cars/lorries/trucks and approx half of the civilian numbers.

-With the start of hostilities (1939 and BEF) it appears that the black rectangle and civilian number plates were painted over in green and that the census numbers were re-applied on either the original numberplates or both sides of the petrol tank and rear number plate.
+With the start of hostilities (1939 and BEF) it appears that many black rectangles and civilian number plates were painted over in green and that the census numbers were re-applied on either the original numberplates or both sides of the petrol tank and rear number plate, or as can be seen in picture, painted over just around the number .

 Army Council Instructions A.C.I.
 465 of may 1940 shows general guidelines for the application of registration markings but basically written with "B" vehicles in mind (describing bonnet and rear of vehicle) but likely to be seen as general guideline for motorcycles as well.
 It appears to specify the already used practices retrospectively.